koluris/ZEPHYRUS-M15-GU502-OpenCore/README.md

 # ZEPHYRUS-M15-GU502-OpenCore
-Attempt to Hackintosh a 15" ASUS laptop
+Successful attempt to install macOS on a 15" ASUS Gaming Laptop

 ### Overall
 Stable, robust, but fan noise is audible even on Idle.